iamarasinghe96/kidsclinic/replit.md

 This is a local-only clinic patient management system for "The Kids Clinic / Allergy and Asthma Center" designed for use on two dedicated laptops: one for the consultant and one for the receptionist.
 The application provides specialized interfaces: Consultant view (completely read-only display showing what receptionist does), Receptionist view (full patient management, registration, queue management, and administrative functions), and Reports for generating consultation summaries.
 The system operates entirely offline with automated shortcuts that remember laptop roles and auto-start/close the server.

-**Current Status**: Ready for complete rebuild with simplified architecture and improved synchronization.
+**Current Status**: Complete system ready for deployment with automated shortcuts, cross-device printing setup, and comprehensive documentation.

 # User Preferences